-If your company has the resources to support a highly robust cybersecurity program, the NIST SP 800-53 may be the right framework to align with.
+If your company has the resources to support a highly robust cybersecurity program, the NIST SP 800-53 cybersecurity assessment may be the right framework to align with.
 Many companies today are still using antiquated tactics like tackling the "compliance requirement of the month."
 However, without setting an industry standard framework like NIST SP 800-53 at the foundation, a strong security posture is not sustainable.
 Silent Sector helps you analyze deficiencies, create an effective roadmap to alignment, and implement controls for a resilient proactive cybersecurity program.

 Our team will guide you in leveraging the technologies your company currently has so you can save time, costs, and confusion.
 Let us advance your cyber risk management program with effective solutions designed specifically for your organization.